bar2011/Learning_API/courses.md

 This section is surrounded with ```q{  }q```, and it takes three arguments:
 1. The question itself e.g. "What is 2 + 2?"
 2. The correct answer.
 Before typing the correct answer you need to put {c} (c for correct).
 3. The options.
-You can put any amount that you want.
-3 will be chosen randomly every time someone opens the chapter.
+You can put any amount that you want (although it's recommended to put at least 3 options not including the correct answer).
+3 of the options will be chosen randomly every time someone opens the chapter.
 You need to put the options inside a ```o{  }o```, separated by a comma.

 A full question section would look like:
 ```